-Post development peak flows are to be less than pre-development peak flows, with equal to or better than pre-development water quality, at the development outlets for each overall development site.
+Post development peak flows are to be less than pre-development peak flows, with neutral or beneficial effect on water quality, at the development outlets for each overall development site.
 The adjacent diagram illustrates the indicative water detention measures required to achieve this.